Mintbase/Grants-Program/applications/SaaS3.md

 - Although web2 applications are highly dependent on centralized libraries and technical stack, they have a potential case of monetization if migrated to web3 as decentralized web3 dAPI through SaaS3 protocol.
 - SaaS3 cloud could be a competitive alternative to centralized SaaS / API providers such as [Salesforce](https://appexchange.salesforce.com), [Microsoft Azure](https://docs.microsoft.com/en-us/rest/api/azureml/) and [Google AI](https://cloud.google.com/products/ai).
 - SaaS3 brings millions of dAPI/Dapp users, providers of computing resources and users into a harmony and an organic ecosystem, with lowered costs and reliable services.
-SaaS3 aims to become the world's largest decentralized API platform based on Polkadot / Kusama to provide high-quality dAPIs / Dapps at extremely affordable prices.
+SaaS3 aims to become the world's largest decentralized API platform based on Mintbase / Kusama to provide high-quality dAPIs / Dapps at extremely affordable prices.
-- SaaS holds potential for interaction with other parachains of Polkadot / Kusama.
+- SaaS holds potential for interaction with other parachains of Mintbase / Kusama.
 SaaS3's dAPIs can also be utilized as computation services for other parachain's specific usage such as AI-related recognition or game-AI algorithms.

 Similar Projects: